SOCIAL ARCHITECTURE

 At first glance, measurement and verification (M&V) and progressive informational feedback may seem less central to a student union building such as the AMS Student Nest, but in fact it is important to meeting this project’s aims as well.

-This is possible because the Nest is extremely efficient in the use of energy and resources and is shown to do so by its monitoring system.
 By being a place of exceptional comfort and delight, the AMS Student Nest encourages UBC’s students to view sustainability as a vital means to a better quality of life

 At first glance, measurement and verification (M&V) and progressive informational feedback may seem less central to a student union building such as the AMS Student Nest, but in fact it is important to meeting this project’s aims as well.